udacity/ipnd-webcasts/General/2015-10-22-problem_solving_session/readme.md

     output = returnlist[1] +' '+ index[returnlist[0]] + ' ' + returnlist[2]
     return output
 ```
 Jonah and Luke then discussed their approach to problem solving by talking through the problem at hand.
 Pseudocode makes less sense if you are comfortable with a language, although makes more sense with larger-scale projects.
-Fastest way to solve a problem is just to write a little bit of code that gets you close to the solution and then refine until you can solve the problem completely.
+The fastest way to solve a problem is just to write a little bit of code that gets you close to the solution and then refine until you can solve the problem completely.
 This is what's known as fast iteration.
 [WB]: https://www.youtube.com/watch?v=SV2wrbhOfE0